Gate 7 in Human Design and Gene Keys

 - “My presence builds community and purpose.”

-Siddhi: Guidance
+Siddhi: Virtue

-The Siddhi of Guidance in Gene Key 7 is the highest expression of this energy—a state where leadership becomes a divine act of service and unity.
+The Siddhi of Virtue in Gene Key 7 is the highest expression of this energy—a state where leadership becomes a divine act of service and unity.
 It transcends virtue, becoming a radiant presence that guides all toward harmony and truth.
 This is the ultimate gift of the leader, revealing the sanctity of collaboration and shared destiny.

 Key Characteristics: